solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 current on-premises parameters to Azure, verify that they can be set.

-Some parameters are not allowed to be modified in Azure Database for MySQL.
+Some parameters are not allowed to be modified in Azure Database for MySQL Flexible Server.

 ## Upgrade Azure Database for MySQL versions

-Sometimes just upgrading versions maybe the answer.
-Upgrading from Azure Database for MySQL 5.6 to 5.7 can offer significant performance improvements.
-Learn from the [Minecraft migration] team's experience.
+Sometimes, just upgrading versions may be the answer.
+Flexible Server supports MySQL versions 5.7 and 8.0.
+Migrating from on-premises MySQL 5.x to MySQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
+Consult the [Microsoft documentation][72] for more information regarding MySQL Azure migrations, including major version changes.

 ## Customizing the runtime

-Choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance will be acheived.
-In most cases, creating a custom PHP container can improve performance up to 6x over the out of box offical PHP containers.
+Choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance will be achieved.
+In most cases, creating a custom PHP container can improve performance up to 6x over the out-of-the-box official PHP containers.
 As a developer, it is important to determine if the effort of building a custom image will be worth the performance gain from the work.
-Also keep in mind that later version of PHP tend to perform better than older versions.
+Also keep in mind that later versions of PHP tend to perform better than older versions.

 Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool].